 Thomson’s specialists can provide help with the specialised ecological input for BREEAM assessment and the Code for Sustainable Homes (CfSH) in line with current technical guidance manuals (BREEAM UK Non-Domestic Refurbishment & Fit-Out 2014 and New Construction 2014 Technical Manual, BREEAM New Construction UK 2018, BREEAM Domestic Refurbishment 2012 and CfSH Technical Guide 2010).

 BREEAM (Building Research Establishment Environmental Assessment Method), first published by the Building Research Establishment (BRE) in 1990, is the world’s longest established method of assessing, rating, and certifying the sustainability of buildings.
 At Thomson, we can assist you with the ecological side of your BREEAM assessment.

 Ecological data will be collected by our teams of ecologists on an initial site visit.
 This is then used to prepare a BREEAM assessment report to fulfil the specific requirements of each issue.

 The work undertaken includes:

 - an assessment of the ecological value of the site and how this will change post-development,

 - recommendations for protection of ecological features and mitigating impact,

 - recommendations on how to enhance the site for ecology, and

-Our consultants meet the Suitably Qualified Ecologist (SQE) criteria as stipulated in the BRE guidelines.
-Working with our clients, they will maximise the credits available for each criteria.
-Additionally, at the post-construction stage, site visits can be undertake in order to assess and verify ecological compliance.
+Our consultants meet the Suitably Qualified Ecologist (SQE) criteria as stipulated in the BREEAM guidelines.
+Working with our clients, they will maximise the credits available for each criterion.
+Additionally, at the post-construction stage, site visits can be undertaken in order to assess and verify ecological compliance.
 The evidence gathered at this stage facilitates the allocation of credits for gaining certification.